KoshiHarashima/bundle-flow/README.md

 # bundle-flow
 I'm an exchange student at Northwestern University.

+This code was created for experiments in the field of economics, especially in multi-product auction theory.

 This work is based on the folloing paper;

 Wang, Tonghan, Yanchen Jiang, and David C. Parkes.
 2025.
 “BundleFlow: Deep Menus for Combinatorial Auctions by Diffusion-Based Optimization.” arXiv [Cs.GT]. arXiv. http://arxiv.org/abs/2502.15283.